-Deadly bus crash adds to Philippines' Christmas woes
+The Philippines' deadly Christmas weekend

 After battering the southern island of Mindanao, Tembin slammed into another set of Philippine islands late Saturday.

-The storm has killed at least 164 people, sweeping away residents and leaving communities buried in mud, authorities said Monday.
+The storm has killed at least 164 people in the Southeast Asian country, sweeping away residents and leaving communities buried in mud, authorities said Monday.

-There are an additional 171 people missing, Philippine National Disaster Risk Reduction and Management Council (NDRRMC) spokeswoman Mina Marasigan said during a press conference.
+An additional 171 people are missing, Philippine National Disaster Risk Reduction and Management Council (NDRRMC) spokeswoman Mina Marasigan told a news conference.

 Officials have given conflicting death tolls since the storm ravaged towns and displaced thousands.
-In response to reports of the varying tolls, the spokeswoman said that there may be higher counts elsewhere but they are still unconfirmed and unverified.
+The spokeswoman said there may be higher counts elsewhere but they are still unconfirmed and unverified.

-Over 20,000 families are currently being housed in evacuation centers, and a further 16,500 families are sheltering with relatives, according to a NDRRMC press briefing.
+Over 20,000 families are being housed in evacuation centers, and a further 16,500 families are sheltering with relatives, according to a NDRRMC news briefing.

 Search, rescue and retrieval operations have continued over the weekend and into Christmas Day, with 500 teams comprised of almost 4,000 individuals from various agencies involved.

 The end of the year is an active time for storms in the Philippines.
-In November 2013, Typhoon Haiyan, considered by some to be among the strongest storm in recent years to make landfall, claimed over 6,000 lives.
+In November 2013, Typhoon Haiyan, considered by some to be among the strongest storms in recent years to make landfall, claimed over 6,000 lives.

 The current storm left the Philippine Area of Responsibility (PAR) Sunday, and has made landfall in southern Vietnam.
-It is currently a weak typhoon, with 120 kph (75 mph) sustained winds, according to CNN meteorologist Pedram Javaheri.
-It is expected to continue to weaken rapidly over this region, moving into southern Cambodia and then to Thailand over the next 24 hours.
+It is now a weak typhoon, with 120 km/h (75 mph) sustained winds, according to CNN meteorologist Pedram Javaheri.
+It is expected to continue to weaken rapidly over the region, moving into southern Cambodia and then Thailand over the next 24 hours.

 Deadly fire

-Elsewhere in the Southeast Asian country, at least 36 people were missing and feared dead after a fire broke out at a shopping mall on Saturday in the city of Davao, also on Mindanao, authorities said.
+Elsewhere in the Philippines, 37 people died in a shopping mall fire that broke out Saturday in the city of Davao.

-At a press conference Sunday, only one body had been recovered from the New City Commercial Center, Davao City Mayor Sara Duterte confirmed.
-At the conference she called the fire "an unfortunate incident," according to CNN affiliate CNN Philippines.
+All 37 were call center agents working for Research Now Survey Sampling International (SSI), a business processing outsourcing company based in the mall, company and city officials said.

+"This terrible tragedy has left us with heavy hearts," CEO Gary S. Laben said in a statement.
+"We offer our condolences and prayers to the families and loved ones of the victims."

 President Rodrigo Duterte visited the relatives of the victims of the fire Sunday.
 The president was formerly mayor of Davao City; the current administrator is his daughter.